jplaskota/dripping/README.md

 # Dripping

 Dripping is a lightweight IP monitor written in Go that tracks your public IP address and sends Discord notifications when it changes.
-It compares the current IP (fetched from ifconfig.co) with the expected IP specified in a JSON configuration file and persists its state in a JSON file to avoid duplicate alerts after restarts.
-Licensed under GNU GPL 3.0.
+It compares the current IP (fetched from ifconfig.co) with the expected IP specified in a JSON configuration file.

 ## Features